gtrafimenkov/ja2-experiments/README.md

 platform-win32     - platform code for win32
-bin-win32          - project to build the game binary for Windows bin-linux          - project to build Linux binary of the game (not implemented) unittester         - an application to run unit tests
+bin-win32          - project to build the game binary for Windows bin-linux          - project to build Linux binary of the game (not implemented) rustlib            - Rust code compiled to a dynamic shared library unittester         - an application to run unit tests
 ```

+## Build requirements

+On Windows:
+- Visual Studio Community 2022
+- Rust v1.67.0 or later

+On Linux:
+- GCC
+- Rust v1.67.0 or later

 ## How to build